Russell Gage Player Prop Bets for NFL Week 17 | Atlanta vs. Buffalo 1/2/2022

 Matchup vs. Buffalo

-- This week Gage will face the NFL's best pass defense (184.2 yards allowed per game).
+- The 184.2 passing yards the Bills give up per game makes them the NFL's best pass defense this season.

-- The Bills have given up 11 touchdowns through the air (0.7 per game).
-They are first in the league in that category.
+- The Bills have given up 11 passing TDs this season (0.7 per game), ranking them first among NFL defenses.

 Recent Performances